shoggoth/ExplodeFight/README.md

 # Explode Fight III
+master
 Where were I and II?
 Never made it lads.

 ## Current Tasks
-- Button experiments on branch exp/buttons
+- Make the viewcontroller load an SKScene rather than a GKScene to avoid the problems with the sprite editor.
+- Look at making SceneManager functions an extension, perhaps on SKView.
-- Finish the controls and add them to the framework.
+- Finish the touch joystick controls and add them to the framework.

-### TODO This Phase
-- Arena shooter

 ### DONE
 - Move the spawner and the other functions to the framework from RF.
+- Button experiments on branch exp/buttons.

 ## Next Tasks
-- Look at making SceneManager functions an extension, perhaps on SKView

 ### Notes